We offer the following features on our mortgage range, designed with your clients in mind.

 Tracker floor

-If the BBR rate is 0.00% or less during the tracker period, the rate your client will pay will be 0.00% plus the agreed set percentage above the BBR.
+If the BBR rate is 0% or less during the tracker period, the rate your client will pay will be 0% plus the agreed set percentage above the BBR.
+This means the rate your client pays will never go below 0% plus the additional rate of their tracker mortgage.

 NB: At the end of the tracker rate period your client will automatically move to our Standard Mortgage Rate (SMR).